 Coventry is a dormitory town for Hartford Connecticut, one of the major industrial centres in the United States.

 Even as late as 1940 Coventry was a small town of only 2,000 people but it grew rapidly during the war years as a suburban community for Hartford then a developing city with a rapidly growing aircraft industry.

 Coventry today covers an area of over 24,000 acres and was originally part of tract land of used by the Mohican Indians as hunting and fishing grounds.
 The first record of its history is 1706 when a small committee was appointed "to divide the area into house, church and school lots and highways, and to admit inhabitants".

 At one time, because of the abundance of local waterpower, Coventry was an important manufacturing town specialising in silk and textile products but this century it had become primarily residential.

-Coventry is located in Chenango County in New York State in the United States of America and has a population of about 2,000.
-This link was established in 1972.
+Coventry is located in Chenango County in New York State in the United States of America.

 Coventry NYS is a small town, one of the smallest Coventry is linked to.
 The association with the Coventry, UK, came as a result of travellers who arrived in America and named their homestead after the town they had left behind in the UK.